 Anybody can go on this trek with ease.
 It is suitable for all levels of strength since it has two optional routes.
 Those who wish to visit the mountain lake by car will be able to use a less scenic route driving to the village near the lake.
 The advantage of using a walking trail is that it is mainly open with short grasses and shrubs that allow for full-time views of the landscape in the entire region.

 As you trek, unique plants, insects, and colorful birds are a common sight, making this trail a birder’s pick.
 With a bird guidebook, you will be amazed to spot and identify some of the birds such as black-headed Weaver, scaret_chested sunbird, and more.
 As you take the breaks, spend some time learning from the guide how the local people relate to these birds.

 The hill trek gives every guest, an opportunity to live like a local for a moment.
 During the tour, you will meet and mix with the local people doing their local trades.
-These meetings can turn up to be all-around participation in the local life, from observing the local mountain architecture, innovative ways of transporting basic and commercial commodities, planting, harvesting, processing, and tending to domestic animals.
-You will also be amazed to hear the story of how the local culture contributes to the conservation of the natural habitat on these hills.
+These meetings can turn up to be all-round participation in the local life.
+From observing the local mountain architecture, innovative wats of transporting basic and commercial commodities, planting, harvesting, processing and tending to domestic animals.
+You ill also be amazed to hear the story of how the local culture contributes to the conservation of the natural habitat on these hills.
 The farmers are taking the effort to innovatively prevent the soil from flowing downhill.

 This trek is a world on its own.
 You will be inspired by this survival economy that runs without any machinery on these hills.
 All basic needs such as firewood and other domestic luggage are carried manually on the back.
 The women carry with a string around the head, supported by the neck.
 They carry this way to have a balance on the mountainsides.
 As you intermingle with the mountain people, you will learn that this way of carrying is another bizarre adaptation by the tribe over years.